We’ve all been there:

 Here are the results of the first test with 98% significance.

-Our first winning variation increased total conversion rate increased by 25.4% over the control.
+Our first winning variation increased conversion rates by 25.4% over the control.

 Autoship subscriptions increased by 41.5 %.